aristosv/beatbox/README.md

 The scripts can:
 - play local video or audio
 - stream or download from youtube
-- show a website or a slideshow.
+- show a website or a slideshow

 There is also a script that prepares the pi.
 It installs all dependencies, and configures a few parameters more suitable for a signage system.